nlindenau/thesis/README.md

 RVAL uses [Fineli](https://fineli.fi/fineli/en/index) and its [API](https://fineli.fi/fineli/fi/avoin-data?) (in Finnish) as the source of data.
 Fineli and its API are maintained by the Finnish Institute for Health and Welfare (THL).

-This project is part of my Master's thesis at Centria UAS.
+This project is a part of my Master's thesis at Centria UAS.